Bicycle Friendly Communities

 EVALUATION & PLANNING - Processes that demonstrate a commitment to measuring results and planning for the future

-If you are interested in applying for the BFC program, the next round of applications will close on October 14, 2016.
-If you begin an application, you will automatically be updated about the new deadline once it is announced.
-To receive announcements about the deadline without beginning an application, please email email@example.com to be added to the contact list for all BFC updates.
+If you are interested in applying for the BFC program, the next round of applications will close on October 21, 2017.
+To receive announcements about the deadline without beginning an application, please email firstname.lastname@example.org to be added to the contact list for all BFC updates.
 To begin your application, check out the Getting Started page.
 If you have would like to log in to the Bicycle Friendly Communities application page, click here to login with an existing account, or click here to set up a new application.
-Please contact firstname.lastname@example.org if your community should have any questions.
+Please contact email@example.com if your community should have any questions.
 You can also find the Frequently Asked Questions section about the BFC Program HERE.

 View Bicycle Friendly Communities - June 2013 in a larger map